privacy-scaling-explorations/core-program/2023/answers/MODULE_6_ANSWERS.md

         }
     }

-    // check all rows and columns and blocks sum to 45 and sum of sqaures = 285
+    // check all rows and columns and blocks sum to 45 and sum of squares = 285

     component row[9];
     component col[9];